codepath/android_guides/Using-OkHttp.md

 }
 ```

-You will then wrap the `OkHttpClient` with this `OkHttp3Downloader`.  **Note**: as of `OkHttp3`, it is recommended you declare this object as a singleton because changes in OkHttp3 no long require a global connection pool.
+You will then wrap the `OkHttpClient` with this `OkHttp3Downloader`.  **Note**: as of `OkHttp3`, it is recommended you declare this object as a singleton because changes in OkHttp3 no longer require a global connection pool.
 See [this changelog](see https://github.com/square/okhttp/blob/master/CHANGELOG.md#version-300-rc1) for more details.

 ```java
 // Use OkHttpClient singleton